Folkor1/CI_PP3_EnterTheMatrix/README.md

 - return to the main screen

 ### Start
-Once the program started the user is advised to enter 2, 3 or 4 numbers, separated by comma.
+Once the program has started the user is advised to enter 2, 3 or 4 numbers, separated by a comma.
 If the input is invalid, the corresponding error message will be returned.
 If 2 numbers are entered first, then the program will request another 2 numbers in the next input.
 As before, in case of incorrect input the error message will be returned.
 Same for 3 and 4 numbers.

 Once the final batch of numbers is entered, the program will process the overall input and return the matrix and calculate its determinant using the corresponding math formulas.

-The the program will ask if user wishes to run the program again, or return to the main screen:
+The program will ask if the user wishes to run the program again, or return to the main screen:

 - try again
 - return to the main screen